Skip to main content

 13 mentions Positive Neutral Negative

-• “The soundtrack is also a significant force multiplier.”
+• “The soundtrack also is a significant force multiplier.”

 • “Music in general, oof, well, that's going to be very repetitive.”